Skip to Content

 You will now find hundreds of delicious variations of these and more dishes across India, Pakistan, Afghanistan and Bangladesh.

 They are often rich, luxurious and meat heavy.
-Ingredients like nuts, saffron, rosewater and dry fruits are found in both sweet and savoury dishes of the Mughlai kitchens.
+Ingredients like saffron, rosewater and nuts and dried fruit are found in both sweet and savoury dishes of the Mughlai kitchens.

 Notable vegetarian Mughlai-influenced dishes include Malai Kofta, Shahi Paneer, Korma, as well as desserts like Shahi Tukda, Falooda and Sheer Khurma.